UA transgender policy hits home

 For others, "a lot of trans people who face a lot of gender dysphoria, a lot of discrimination -- surgery is basically a lifesaver for them," Sparks said.

-She added that "it's not a huge financial burden to include trans-related care."
+She added "it's not a huge financial burden to include trans-related care."

-The September 2018 opinion and order by U.S. District Judge William Conley stated that "the court is hard-pressed to find that a reasonable factfinder could conclude that the cost justification was an 'exceedingly persuasive' reason or that this miniscule cost savings would further 'important governmental objectives.'"
+The September 2018 opinion and order by U.S. District Judge William Conley stated that "the court is hard-pressed to find a reasonable factfinder could conclude the cost justification was an 'exceedingly persuasive' reason or that this minuscule cost savings would further 'important governmental objectives.'"

 Out2Enroll evaluates insurance plans on the individual market, such as those available through healthcare.gov, as opposed to large group plans offered by employers or public entities.
 Keith said approximately 95 percent of plans for individuals no longer have exclusions for gender dysphoria treatments.
 She said she did not have full data on large group plans.